Horizon-Hosting/documentation/src/pages/legal/acceptable-use-policy.md

-If Customers or Users engage in conduct or a pattern of conduct, including without limitation to repeated violations by a User whereby correction of individual violations does not, in Horizon Hosting’ sole discretion, correct a pattern of the same or similar violations, whilst using the Services that violates the AUP, or is otherwise illegal or improper, Horizon Hosting reserves the right to suspend and/or terminate the Services or the User’s access to the Services.
-Horizon Hosting will attempt to notify the Customer or User of any activity in violation of the UAP and request that the User ceases in such activity, however in cases where the operation Horizon Networks is threatened or illegal activities, suspected fraud in connection with the use of Services, harassment or copyright infringement, Horizon Hosting reserves the right to suspend or terminate the Services or the User’s access to the Services without notification.
+If Customers or Users engage in conduct or a pattern of conduct, including without limitation to repeated violations by a User whereby correction of individual violations does not, in Horizon Hosting Limited’ sole discretion, correct a pattern of the same or similar violations, whilst using the Services that violates the AUP, or is otherwise illegal or improper, Horizon Hosting Limited reserves the right to suspend and/or terminate the Services or the User’s access to the Services.
+Horizon Hosting Limited will attempt to notify the Customer or User of any activity in violation of the UAP and request that the User ceases in such activity, however in cases where the operation Horizon Networks is threatened or illegal activities, suspected fraud in connection with the use of Services, harassment or copyright infringement, Horizon Hosting Limited reserves the right to suspend or terminate the Services or the User’s access to the Services without notification.
-Horizon Hosting does not make any promise, nor does Horizon Hosting have any obligation, to monitor or police activity occurring using the Services and will have no liability to any party, including a Customer and User, for any violation of the AUP.
+Horizon Hosting Limited does not make any promise, nor does Horizon Hosting Limited have any obligation, to monitor or police activity occurring using the Services and will have no liability to any party, including a Customer and User, for any violation of the AUP.